Fast Hyperspectral Neutron Tomography: Results

 \subsection{Simulated Data Results}

 Figure~\ref{fig:recon_hyper_sim} presents hyperspectral reconstructions for the simulated data.
-Figure~\ref{fig:recon_hyper_sim}(a) shows selected ground truth (GT) slices at different wavelength bins, while Figure~\ref{fig:recon_hyper_sim}(b) and~(c) display reconstructions for the same slices \& wavelength bins using the baseline method (DHR) and FHR, respectively.
-The comparison reveals that FHR produced reconstructions much closer to the ground truth, with significantly reduced noise and artifacts.
+Figure~\ref{fig:recon_hyper_sim}(a) shows selected ground truth (GT) slices at different wavelength bins, while Figure~\ref{fig:recon_hyper_sim}(b) presents corresponding reconstructions using the baseline method (DHR).
+Figure~\ref{fig:recon_hyper_sim}(c) and~(d) display reconstructions for the same slices \& wavelength bins using FHR with FBP and MBIR, respectively.
+Notably, FHR with FBP produced reconstructions with significantly less noise compared to DHR, despite not using MBIR.
+This highlights the independent contribution of the subspace extraction procedure in performing effective noise reduction.
+FHR with MBIR further enhanced the reconstructions by achieving additional noise and artifact suppression.

 Table~\ref{table:hr_sim} shows a quantitative performance comparison between DHR and FHR for the simulated data.
-We see that FHR was faster than DHR by a factor of 10.
-The table also presents SNR values averaged across wavelength bins, with the SNR for each bin calculated by dividing the signal mean within the sample by the noise standard deviation in the background.
-We can observe substantial improvement in SNR with our algorithm.
+We see that FHR methods were dramatically faster than DHR.
+The table also presents average SNR values for the reconstructions computed by:

+where $\mu_{m,k}^{signal}$ is the signal mean computed from a $20 \times 20$ region inside the $m^{th}$ material at $k^{th}$ wavelength bin. $\sigma_k^{noise}$ is the noise standard deviation computed from a $20 \times 20$ background region (outside the sample) at $k^{th}$ wavelength bin.
+We can observe substantial improvements in SNR values with both FHR methods.

 Figure~\ref{fig:segment_SIM} illustrates the homogeneous material regions in the simulated data segmented by FMD for the unsupervised mode.
-We can notice that the segmentation for Ni and Cu is mostly accurate while Al segmentation shows some miss-labeled pixels in the background.
+Notice that the segmentation of Ni and Cu is mostly accurate, while Al segmentation shows some mislabeled pixels in the background.
 This phenomenon can be attributed to the weak presence of Al in neutron radiographs, making it difficult to differentiate Al from the background.